zackmdavis/Less_Wrong_Drafts/lack_of_social_grace_is_an_epistemic_virtue.md

 ------

-In ["Los Alamos From Below"](https://calteches.library.caltech.edu/34/3/FeynmanLosAlamos.htm), physicist Richard Feynman's account of his work on the [Manhattan Project](https://en.wikipedia.org/wiki/Manhattan_Project) to build the first atomic bomb, Feynman recalls being sought out by a superior specifically for his lack of social graces:
+In ["Los Alamos From Below"](https://calteches.library.caltech.edu/34/3/FeynmanLosAlamos.htm), physicist Richard Feynman's account of his work on the [Manhattan Project](https://en.wikipedia.org/wiki/Manhattan_Project) to build the first atomic bomb, Feynman recalls being sought out by a much more senior physicist specifically for his lack of social graces:

 > I also met Niels Bohr.
 His name was Nicholas Baker in those days, and he came to Los Alamos with Jim Baker, his son, whose name is really Aage Bohr.
 They came come Denmark, and they were _very_ famous physicists, as you know.
 Even to the big shot guys, Bohr was a great god.
 >